Table of Contents

 Pay close attention when your dog begins reverse sneezing – what just happened?
 If the behavior occurs after you clean, it may be a reaction to residual chemicals in the air.
 Use only all-natural, pet-friendly aerosol products for cleaning, and clean when Fido isn’t in the room.

 The vast majority of reverse sneezing in dogs requires no professional medical treatment.
 “The biggest issue I see in my practice is a conditioned panic response in a pet, triggered by an owner who freaks out each time the dog reverse-sneezes,” says Dr. Karen Becker.
 “If you feel the need to do something for your dog, you can try massaging her throat to stop the spasm.”

 If that doesn’t work, Dr. Becker also recommends briefly covering your pup’s nostrils with a hand; this forces the animal to swallow, potentially removing the irritant and stopping the reverse sneezing.
 “But honestly, these types of intervention are usually not necessary and can sometimes add to everyone’s stress level,” she adds.

 Any sudden changes in a pet’s behavior warrant a trip to the vet!
 Although reverse sneezing may be benign, kennel cough and allergies in dogs can become painfully complicated without treatment.
-Kennel cough, a communicable virus, is especially dangerous to puppies and senior dogs; if left untreated, it can progress to pneumonia.
-In some cases, reverse sneezing in dogs is a result of post-nasal drip or upper-respiratory infections – visit your vet to relieve your pet’s misery with antibiotics and get some tips for canine cold care.
+Kennel cough is especially dangerous to puppies and senior dogs; if left untreated, it can progress to pneumonia.
+If your dog has a respiratory condition that’s causing reverse sneezing, your vet can recommend an appropriate treatment and give you some tips for canine cold care.